antonprv/BookingRush_fastapi_backend/README.md

 ##  License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [GNU GPLv3 Licence](https://choosealicense.com/licenses/gpl-3.0/) License.
+For more details, refer to the [LICENSE](https://github.com/antonprv/BookingRush_fastapi_backend?tab=GPL-3.0-1-ov-file) file.

 ---